 The breakthrough for this was the HPTN 052 study, done at the BHP and other sites that collaborated to show that adult heterosexual transmissions could be reduced by more than 95% with drugs.
 There is now a worldwide effort for implementation of “treatment as prevention” which includes the Botswana Combination Prevention Project, a collaboration between the U.S. Centers for Disease Control (CDC) and BHP.

 Our final area for emphasis has been teaching and training.
 Again, a major success.
 For the long-term future, this may be the most important of all.
-Over the last 20 years, Harvard and BHP have spent more than 25 million dollars in laboratory and clinical research training for people from Botswana.
-About 100 people in the early days of the Masa program for national antiretroviral treatment.
+Over the last 20 years, Harvard and BHP have spent more than 25 million dollars in laboratory and clinical research training for people from Botswana, including about 100 people in the early days of the Masa program for national antiretroviral treatment.
 The BHP was also responsible for the short-term training of thousands of physicians and nurses through KITSO, the Master Trainer program, and other quality control programs under Drs.
 Marlink and Gaolathe.
 BHP now has local leaders that are internationally recognized, like Drs.
 Gaolathe, Moyo, Gaseitsiwe, and Makhema.
 For these and other reasons, the future looks bright.